Praveenterax/Traffic-sign-Detection-Recognition-Matlab-RandomForest/README.md

 * Open [Hog Feature Extraction](/hog_feature_extraction.m) file and make the required changes upon your requirement and run it.
 * **HOG Features** will be saved to avoid extraction for every execution.
 * Open [Training and Model Accuracy](/Training_and_Model_Accuracy.m) file to train the model with extracted features.
-    > Again change the number of decision trees for your desired accuracy!
+    > Change the number of decision trees for your desired accuracy!
     > Also check the ROC-AUC and Precision-Recall curves.
 * The model will be saved locally.
     > Saving time varies from computer to computer
-* Move all masks to the current directory so that, **Main_function_file** will be in the same level as masks.
+* Move all masks to the current directory so that, [Main Funtion](/main_function.m) file will be in the same level as masks.
 * Run the [Main Funtion](/main_function.m) file and you are good to go!!....